lontsikenne/aws-devops-class/README.md

 # aws-devops-class
-this repo is used for class purpose
+this repo is used for demo